 This code addresses good agricultural practices (GAPs) and good manufacturing practices (GMPs) that will help control microbial, chemical and physical hazards associated with all stages of the production of fresh fruits and vegetables from primary production to packing.
 Particular attention is given to minimizing microbial hazards.
 The code provides a general framework of recommendations to allow uniform adoption by this sector rather than providing detailed recommendations for specific agricultural practices, operations or commodities.
 The fresh fruit and vegetable industry is very complex.
 Fresh fruits and vegetables are produced and packed under diverse environmental conditions.
+It is recognized that some of the provisions in this code may be difficult to implement in areas where primary production is conducted in small holdings, in both developed and developing countries and also in areas where traditional farming is practised.
 Therefore, the code is, of necessity, a flexible one to allow for different systems of control and prevention of contamination for different groups of commodities.